Department of Health Research, Ministry of Health and Family Welfare, Government of India

-Dr. Mamta Chawla-Sarkar, Scientist E, Division of Virology, NICED-ICMR, Kolkata has more than 15 years of research experience in biomedical research.
+Dr. Mamta Chawla-Sarkar has more than 20 years of research experience in the field of biomedical research.
 She worked on understanding the role of IFN as anti-cancer therapeutics and mechanisms which underly IFN resistance in subset of patients.
 In addition, a number of compounds were analyzed as anti-cancer therapeutics by her during her post-doctoral tenure in the Center for drug discovery & development, Taussig Cancer Center, Cleveland Clinic Foundation, Cleveland (1999-2005).
-After joining in 2006, as an independent faculty in ICMR-NICED, Dr. Chawla-Sarkar has been involved in studying both basic and public health aspects of Rotavirus (Enteric) and Influenza A virus (Respiratory), both of which cause significant morbidity worldwide.
-Her research focus involves strain surveillance, host-virus interaction and identifying cellular proteins involved in viral pathogenesis for developing potential antiviral targets.
-She was the coordinating scientist for ICMR’s National Rotavirus Surveillance Network and Influenza Surveillance for Eastern India.
-Dr. Chawla-Sarkar’s lab was responsible for providing laboratory support in West Bengal during A/H1N1 outbreaks in 2009, 2015 and 2017.
+After joining in 2006, as an independent faculty in ICMR-NICED, Dr. Chawla-Sarkar started studying both basic and public health aspects of Rotavirus (Enteric) and Influenza A virus (Respiratory), both of which cause significant morbidity worldwide.
+Her research group focus involves strain surveillance, host-virus interaction and identifying cellular proteins/miRNAs involved in viral pathogenesis for developing potential antiviral targets.
+She coordinated ICMR's National Rotavirus Surveillance Network and Influenza Surveillance Network in Eastern zone.
+Dr. Chawla-Sarkar's lab was responsible for providing laboratory support in West Bengal during A/H1N1 outbreaks in 2009, 2015 and 2017.
 She was part of the NICED-VRDL team in providing laboratory diagnosis during the COVID-19 pandemic, validation of RNA isolation and RT PCR kits approved for diagnosis of the SARS-CoV2 virus.
 In addition her team performed sequence analysis and phylogenetic analysis of the SARS-CoV2 strains circulating in India.